NASDAQ: TLRY

 United States Regulation of Hemp-Based CBD & THC

 Hemp products are subject to state and federal regulation with respect to the production, distribution and sale of products intended for human ingestion or topical application.
 Hemp is categorized as Cannabis sativa L., a subspecies of the cannabis genus.
 Numerous unique, chemical compounds are extractable from Hemp, including CBD and THC.
-Hemp, as defined in the Agriculture Improvement Act of 2018 (the “2018 Farm Bill”), is distinguishable from marijuana, which also comes from the Cannabis sativa L. subspecies, by its absence of more than trace amounts (0.3% or less) of the psychoactive compound THC.
+Hemp, as defined in the Agriculture Improvement Act of 2018 (the “2018 Farm Bill”), is distinguishable from marijuana, which also comes from the Cannabis sativa L. subspecies, by its absence of more than trace amounts (0.3% or less) of the psychoactive compound delta-9 THC.
+This definition, as currently in effect, is subject to the federal legislative amendment described below.

 The 2018 Farm Bill preserves the authority and jurisdiction of the Food and Drug Administration (the “FDA”), under the Food Drug & Cosmetic Act (the “FD&C Act”), to regulate the manufacture, marketing, and sale of food, drugs, dietary supplements, and cosmetics, including products that contain Hemp extracts and derivatives, such as CBD.
 As a result, the FD&C Act will continue to apply to Hemp-derived food, drugs, dietary supplements, cosmetics, and devices introduced, or prepared for introduction, into interstate commerce.
-The 2018 Farm Bill has also enabled production of hemp seed in the U.S. and the FDA approved these products for sale as a food by acknowledging them as GRAS (Generally Recognized as Safe).
+The 2018 Farm Bill has also enabled production of hemp seed in the U.S. and the FDA issued letters of no objection to the GRAS (Generally Recognized as Safe) notifications for hulled hemp seeds, hemp seed protein, and hemp seed oil.
 As a producer and marketer of Hemp-derived products and hemp seed-derived food products, the Company must comply with the FDA regulations applicable to manufacturing and marketing of certain products, including food, dietary supplements, and cosmetics.

 As a result of the 2018 Farm Bill, federal law dictates that CBD and THC derived from Hemp is not a controlled substance; however, CBD and THC derived from Hemp may still be considered a controlled substance under applicable state law.
 Individual states take varying approaches to regulating the production and sale of Hemp and Hemp-derived CBD and THC.
 Some states explicitly authorize and regulate the production and sale of Hemp-derived CBD and THC or otherwise provide legal protection for authorized individuals to engage in commercial Hemp activities.
 Other states, however, maintain drug laws that do not distinguish between marijuana and Hemp and/or Hemp-derived CBD or THC which results in Hemp being classified as a controlled substance under certain state laws.